huihuiyihan/WeAlchemy/README.md

 # WeAlchemy
-WeAlchemy is coded for Atuo-Clicking of Android Device
+WeAlchemy is coded for Auto-Clicking of Android Device